Spectral and Intermittency Properties of Relativistic Turbulence: Introduction

 In this Letter, we present high-resolution simulations of isotropic relativistic turbulence and introduce Lorentz covariant scaling diagnostics to analyze its basic properties.
 Questions to be addressed include (1) Does relativistic turbulence display universal behavior?
 (2) Can its intermittency be described in terms of known phenomenological models?
 (3) How deeply into the cascade do velocity fluctuations remain relativistic?

 In order to address these questions, numerical integrations of the special relativistic hydrodynamics (SRHD) equations were conducted on the Pleiades supercomputer at the Ames research center on lattice sizes up to $2048^3$, utilizing more than 2,000,000 CPU-hours.
 The SRHD equations are cast in conservation form for the particle number $\nabla_\nu N^\nu = 0$ and energy-momentum tensor $\nabla_\nu T^{\mu \nu} = S^\mu$ and closed by the adiabatic equation of state $p = \rho e (\Gamma - 1)$ where $\Gamma = 4/3$, $e$ is the specific internal energy, $\rho$ is the co-moving mass density and $T^{\mu\nu} = \rho h u^\mu u^\nu + p g^{\mu\nu}$, and $h = c^2 + e + p/\rho$.
-The source term $S^\mu$ includes injection of energy and momentum at the large scales and the subtraction of internal energy ($\dot{e} \propto e^4$) to permit stationary evolution.
-Vortical modes at $k/2\pi \le 2$ are forced by a four-acceleration field which smoothly decorrelates over a large-eddy turnover time.
-The numerical scheme employed is the 5th-order accurate weighted essentially non-oscillatory (WENO) conservative finite-difference scheme which has been extensively tested for SRHD \citep{Zhang:2006p7} and is implemented in the Mara code \citep{Zrake:2012p4924} with improved smoothness indicators \citep{Shen:2010p3525}.
+The source term $S^\mu=\rho a^\mu - \rho (e/e_0)^4 u^\mu$ includes injection of energy and momentum at the large scales and the subtraction of internal energy (with parameter $e_0=0.25$) to permit stationary evolution.
+Vortical modes at $k/2\pi \le 3$ are forced by the four-acceleration field $a^\mu = \frac{du^\mu}{d\tau}$ which smoothly decorrelates over a large-eddy turnover time, as described in \cite{Zrake:2012p5098}.
+The numerical scheme employed is the 5th-order accurate weighted essentially non-oscillatory (WENO) conservative finite-difference scheme which has been extensively tested for SRHD \citep{Zhang:2006p7} and is implemented in the Mara code \citep{Zrake:2012p5098} with improved smoothness indicators \citep{Shen:2010p3525}.
 The simulations take place on the periodic cube of size $L$, and were evolved at stationarity for at least 5 large eddy turnover times, with the exception of the $2048^3$ run which was evolved for 1/2 of a turnover time.
 Each model at resolution $N^3$ was initialized from stationary turbulence at resolution $(N/2)^3$, after which a full turnover time is required to re-establish stationarity.
+Table \ref{tab:summary} summarizes the simulation parameters for the $2048^3$ run.